Overview

 Before we begin

-In order to complete this guide in your application code, please make sure that you have:
+In order to complete this guide in your application code, please make sure that you have:- Access to a Stripe account

 - Modeled your pricing in Stigg